Returning to Paid Employment

 Know your rights

 Many provinces and territories in Canada protect the breastfeeding rights of parents in their provincial Human Rights Legislation.
-You can familiarize yourself with your legal rights as a breastfeeding parent in your province or territory prior to returning to work.
+You can familiarize yourself with your legal rights in your province or territory prior to returning to work.
 Below is a list of provincial and territorial Human Rights agencies.

-Some rights in your provincial or territorial legislation that protect you as a breastfeeding parent may include:
+Some rights in your provincial or territorial legislation that protect those who are breastfeeding include:

 • flexible work hours to accommodate breastfeeding and pumping times.

-• allowing breastfeeding parents to nurse during work visits. longer, or extra, breaks to allow for hand expressing, pumping or breastfeeding.
+• allowing breastfeeding infants to nurse during work visits. longer, or extra, breaks to allow for hand expressing, pumping or breastfeeding.

 • a clean, private place to breastfeed or express milk.